TransUnion Completes Acquisition of Verisk Financial Services

 At the POS, QR is becoming popular, to the point that it may threaten cards over the next five to ten years; DuitNow, an interoperable QR system, was introduced in 2019.

-There are opportunities also in an acquiring market that is currently dominated by local players, suggesting that foreign entrants could bring downward competitive pressure to margins.
+There are also opportunities in an acquiring market that is currently dominated by local players, suggesting that foreign entrants could bring downward competitive pressure to margins.

 The effects of interchange caps imposed in 2015 and 2019.